Woman Vaults Zoo Fence for Close Encounter with African Lion

 Zoos are fascinating places where people can get up close and personal with animals from all around the world.
-But sometimes, visitors forget that these creatures are not just there for entertainment—they're wild animals.
+However, sometimes visitors forget that these creatures are not just there for entertainment—they're wild animals.

 A recent incident at the Bronx Zoo in New York City highlights the importance of respecting safety barriers and rules to keep everyone, including the animals, safe.
 The Bronx Zoo, like many others, aims to strike a balance between allowing visitors to observe animals closely and ensuring their safety.

-However, incidents like this highlight the importance of following rules and respecting boundaries.
+However, incidents like this underscore the necessity of following rules and respecting boundaries.
 A woman decided it would be a good idea to cross the safety barrier at the Bronx Zoo's African lion exhibit.

 Now, you might think, "What's the harm in getting a bit closer to the animals?"
 Well, the harm is that it's dangerous—for both the visitor and the animal.